 - Credit history: And finally, lenders will consider your credit history.
 This history includes your credit score, payment history, and any recent charge-offs on your account.

 Personal Loan Alternatives

 After it’s all said and done, what if you’re unable to qualify for a personal loan?
 How can you access the cash you need in the meantime?
 Listed below are four alternatives you can consider.

-- Credit card: If you already have a credit card, then you may not need a personal loan.
+- Credit card cash advances: If you already have a credit card, then you may not need a personal loan.
 Most credit cards will let you take out a cash advance.
 However, if you choose to go this route, you need to be careful.
-Credit cards come with high interest rates, so if you can carry a balance, this will cost you a lot of money in interest.
+A credit card cash advance comes with high interest rates, so if you can carry a balance, this will cost you a lot of money in interest.

 - Look for a cosigner: If you’re having a hard time qualifying for a personal loan, you can try applying with a creditworthy cosigner.
 Not only will this help you get past your low credit score, that person’s income will also be considered on the loan application.

-If you’re unemployed and have bad credit, it’s still possible for you to apply for a personal loan.
-If you can show lenders that you are able to handle the monthly payments, they will be more willing to lend you the money you need.
+If you’re unemployed and have a bad credit score, it’s still possible for you to apply for a personal loan.
+If you can show lenders that you can handle the monthly payments, they will be more willing to lend you the money you require.

 However, just because it’s possible doesn’t mean it’s the right choice.
 If you’re already in a precarious financial position, it may not be a good idea to add another monthly payment into the mix.

 You might consider alternatives ways to access the money you need.
-Taking out a cash advance or a HELOC may be better alternatives.
+For example, taking out a cash advance or a HELOC may be better alternatives.
 That way, you can get a little financial breathing room until you’re able to get back on your feet.